 Sequence Similarity Search (BLAST) - Help

 Sequence Similarity Search in MitoFish allows you to find sequences of fish mitochondrial DNA (and their species names) similar to your query sequence.
-You can choose either of "complete mtDNA" or "complete + partial mtDNA" sequence databases.
+You can choose either of "complete mtDNA" or "complete + partial mtDNA" sequence databases. "complete mtDNA" corresponds to NCBI RefSeq database, while "complete + partial mtDNA" corresponds to NCBI GenBank database.
+We have manually fixed or deleted some taxonomically misidentified sequences, and the list of changes is available upon inquiry.

 Enter query sequence in FASTA format or plain text into the Query box.